abdullah09c/sign-up-node-js/README.md

-# Sign Up Form with Node.js and MySQL
+# Sign Up Form with Node.js and PostgreSQL

-A complete sign-up form with backend integration using Node.js, Express, and MySQL.
+A complete sign-up form with backend integration using Node.js, Express, and PostgreSQL.

 ## Features